setiQuest/ML4SETI/hackathon_info/README.md

 # Hackathon Specific Information

-The following document provides most of the information you need to know at the hackathon in SF-Galvanzie on June 10-11, 2017
+The following document provides most of the information you need to know at the hackathon.

-This information is organized in the order of how the hackathon will proceed.

 <br>